bluejoe2008/solr-sql/README.md

 		]
 	}

-this defines a custom table named 'docs', below shows what arguments can be defined in the :
+this defines a custom table named 'docs', below shows what arguments can be defined in the operand field:

 * solrServerURL: solr server url, e.g. 'http://bluejoe1:8983/solr/collection1'
 * solrCollection: collection name, e.g. 'collection1'